Blurred-9L/BouncingBalls/README.md

 - Make the ball bounce on the walls.
 - Add the bar and bar movement.
 - Make the ball bounce on the bar properly <em>(Buggy as hell...)</em>.

-<strong>To do:</strong>
 - Add a simple brick layout.
-- Make the ball bounce on bricks properly.
+- Make the ball bounce on bricks properly <em>(This one is kind of weird sometimes...)</em>.
 - Remove bricks when ball bounces on them.

+<strong>To do:</strong>
 - Add sounds whenever the ball bounces on certain objects (bricks and bar).
 - Make the game stop whenever the ball falls off of the screen.
 - Add lives to the game.